Bounced Flash Photography

 Take Better Flash Photos by Diffusing the Light from Your Flashgun

-Ever since I bought my first SLR, I have experimented with bounced flash and various other methods of lighting but “bouncing” the flash was one of my first experiments.
+Ever since I bought my first SLR, I have experimented with bounced flash.
+I also tested various other methods of lighting but “bouncing” the flash was one of my first experiments.
 I think I read about it in a Photography Magazine in the early 1980’s.
 It was so exciting that I went out and bought a Vivitar 2500 flashgun with zoom, swivel and bounce facilities.

 Bounced flash could also be described as “defused light flash photography”.
 It takes some getting used to but when you get it right, the results are beautiful.
 The diffused light has a much more pleasing effect on your subject.
 Of course, nowadays, the flashguns are so much more user-friendly but you still need to know a few things.

-Firstly, as you are re-directing the light away from the subject, you will need either more flash power, or a wider aperture.
+Firstly, as you are re-directing the light away from the subject, you will need either more flash power.
+Or a wider aperture.

-Bounced Flash – Why is that?
+Why is that?

 Well, assuming you are using a dedicated or automatic flashgun, and without getting TOO technical, all of the sensors in your camera and flashgun work together.
 So, your camera will tell the flashgun how far away your subject is and supply the required amount of light.
-(For example, the subject is 3 metres away).
+For example, the subject is 3 metres away.

 How can I correct this?